The page covers:

 (left) Bastione del Sangallo; (right) coat of arms of Pope Paul III between those of the Senate

-of the City of Rome (left) and of Camera Apostolica (right), the board of finance of the Papal State (both institutions contributed to financing
+of the City of Rome (left) and of Camera Apostolica (right), the board of finance of the Papal State, which contributed to financing

 Views of the walls between Bastione del Sangallo and Porta S. Paolo